Applications are now closed for this role.

 - High level of initiative and the ability to work independently

-- Ability to work well in a small team in a fast-paced environment
+- Ability to work well in a small team in a fast-paced environment and as part of an evolving organisation

 - Ability to quickly process information and translate it into new campaign strategies, tactics and materials